-When you own a coffee shop like I do or buy a lot coffee beans knowing what to do with old coffee beans is essential, a must-know!
+When you own a coffee shop like I do or buy a lot of coffee beans, knowing what to do with old coffee beans is essential, a must-know!

-After all, waste not want not and I, perhaps the ol’ Scotsman in me, hate to waste things and throw stuff out when they can be reused, recycled or, better still upcycled.
+After all, waste not want not and I, perhaps the ol’ Scotsman in me, that hates to waste things and throw stuff out when they can be reused, recycled or, better still, upcycled.

 Let’s start with how they taste, how to tell if your beans are off and what can be done to make those old beans taste great!

 Old coffee beans taste off, rancid, bitter and rather weak in their coffee flavor.
 Coffee, like anything else, is a food product.
 Naturally, if you eat or drink something that is old, it is not at all going to taste at all that good.

 Expect an off and overtly rotten and bitter-sour taste.